-The expansion of the Senior Center to accommodate growing needs of teens and older adults is targeted for 2023 if additional space can be allocated within the North Administration Building.
+The expansion of the Senior Center to accommodate growing needs of teens and older adults is targeted for 2021.
 A covered walkway for the approach to the swim center is planned to help protect patrons waiting in line outdoors at the Recreation Center.
-A feasibility and community needs assessment for a new community center is planned for 2023 to reevaluate the Recreation Center Phase II concept and other opportunities to deliver indoor social and recreation programs.
+The special use facilities (water tower and trolley tracks) at Heritage Park are designated for renovation and extension as Phase II and III.
+A State Heritage Grant will provide some funding for the water tower project.
 City Center Public Art projects involving screens for utility boxes are proposed for annual installation over the next ten years.
-Over the ten-year period of the CFP, facilities projects are estimated at \$17.5 million.
-Partnership projects, such as the partnership with the development of a new middle school at the former Alderwood Middle School, are important opportunities to expand and enhance the recreation infrastructure for Lynnwood.
+The restoration of salvaged Highway 99 neon motel signs for the eventual creation of a permanent exhibit would proceed with funding allocated in alternate years.
+Over the ten-year period of the CFP, facilities projects are estimated at \$3.33 million.
+Partnership projects, such as the Lynnwood Elementary School gym expansion, are important opportunities to expand and enhance the recreation infrastructure for Lynnwood.